 Languages Available on Lingopie:

-Spanish, French, German, Italian, Portuguese, Russian, Japanese, Korean, English
+Spanish, French, German, Italian, Portuguese, Russian, Japanese, Korean, Chinese, English

 Table of Contents

-A lot of people think immersing yourself in a language is the best way to learn it, and I definitely agree.
-Don’t get me wrong – there are a lot of high-quality language apps out there that can help you become conversational, like Babbel and Pimsleur.
-To become completely fluent though, you need to practice with native speakers.
+I believe that immersing yourself in a language is the best way to learn.
+There are a lot of high-quality language apps out there that can help you become conversational, like Babbel and Pimsleur.
+But to become completely fluent, you need to practice listening and communication with native speakers.

-Of course the best way to do this is to find an online tutor on italki or Preply.
-There are others ways too though.
-You can also find and watch content in your target language.
-Whether it be TV shows, movies, podcasts, or books, immersing yourself in native content will improve your communication skills.
+The best way to do this is to find an online tutor on italki or Preply, but there are others ways, too.
+You can find and watch content in your target language.
+Whether it’s TV shows, movies, podcasts, or books, immersing yourself in authentic content will improve your communication skills.

-Lingopie is really similar to Netflix.
-Once you log in, you can browse a huge variety of shows in your language of choice.
+Lingopie is similar to Netflix, there are even some Netflix shows available on the platform.
+Once you log in, you can browse a large variety of shows in your language of choice.
 Some of the categories include new releases, documentaries, beginner-friendly shows, strong women leads, and more.
-The layout is really similar to Netflix too, so it’s easy to navigate.
+The layout is similar to Netflix, so it’s easy to navigate.

 Lingopie can help you improve your language skills no matter what level you are.
-From beginners to advanced, you can probably find something you’ll like.
+From beginners to advanced, you can find something you’ll like.
 There are also several features within Lingopie that make the shows accessible to different levels.
-In fact, these features are one of the reasons I really enjoy using Lingopie to practice.
+These features are one of the reasons I enjoy using Lingopie to practice.

-A Lingopie subscription costs $12.00 per month or $67.00 per year.
-If you choose the yearly subscription, the cost of Lingopie is only $5.60 per month (a discount of 55%!).
-If you want to share an account with multiple people, you can get Lingopie’s Family Plan for $99.00 per year ($8.25 per month).
-The Family Plan lets 4 people use the same account.
+A Lingopie subscription costs $36.00 for 3 months or $72.00 per year.
+If you choose the yearly subscription, the cost of Lingopie is only $6.00 per month (a discount of 55%).
+If you want to use Lingopie without worrying about renewing your subscription, you can purchase their lifetime plan for $199.

 If you want to try Lingopie before subscribing, you can sign up for a 7-day free trial to try out the platform.
-The free trial gives you access to all of the content for every language.
-You can take advantage of all of Lingopie’s additional features too, like flashcards.
+The free trial gives you access to all the content for every language.
+You can take advantage of Lingopie’s additional features, like flashcards.
 This will give you a clear idea of whether or not Lingopie is a good choice for you.

-When you subscribe to Lingopie, you can watch a lot of different shows and practice what you’ve learned with a few features that are pretty cool.
-Lingopie definitely isn’t perfect, but it does offer quite a bit for the price you pay.
+When you subscribe to Lingopie, you can watch different shows and practice what you’ve learned with a few features that are pretty cool.
+Lingopie isn’t perfect, but it does offer quite a bit for the price you pay.
 Let’s take a look at some of the main features of the platform.

 When you open Lingopie, you have the option to continue watching the show you watched last time.
 If you want to find something new, you can scroll through different categories like Viewers’ Choice, New Releases, and Popular Now.

-The platform shows you which country each show is from while you’re scrolling, too.
-This is really helpful if the language you’re learning has different dialects and accents.
+The platform shows you which country each show is from while you’re scrolling, which is helpful if the language you’re learning has different dialects and accents.

-After you choose something to watch, all you need to do is click on it.
 Lingopie is different from other streaming services because you can completely customize your viewing experience.
 You can choose which subtitles you want to use by toggling English and your target language on and off.
-You can rewind or fast forward to different captions if you hear something you want to practice more, too.
+You can rewind or fast forward to different captions if there is something you want to listen to again.

 There’s a “Practice Comprehension” feature that puts captions on repeat and you can also use the “Learn to Pronounce” feature to practice pronouncing the captions yourself.

-The most innovative feature is the level setting though.
+The most innovative feature is the level setting.
 No matter what you’re watching, you can adjust it to your level by speeding it up or slowing it down.
-This is really helpful for beginners and intermediate speakers.
+This is helpful for beginners and intermediate speakers.
 You can choose a variety of speeds from 0.5x to 1.0x (full speed).

 The subtitles in the Lingopie shows themselves are pretty standard.
-I did notice that they aren’t always 100% accurate though, which can be a little frustrating.
-I’ve run into the same problem with Netflix and other streaming platforms too though.
-Overall, Lingopie’s subtitles are still pretty solid.
+I did notice that they aren’t always 100% accurate, which can be a little frustrating.
+I’ve run into the same problem with Netflix and other streaming platforms, as well.
+Overall, Lingopie’s subtitles are still useful.

 If there’s a word or phrase you don’t understand while watching a show in Lingopie, you can click on it in the subtitles.
-This will show you the translation and give you an audio pronunciation the words.
+This will show you the translation and give you an audio pronunciation of the word.

-Lingopie automatically creates a flashcard for words you click on, too.
+Lingopie automatically creates a flashcard for words you click on.
 After you’re finished with your episode or movie, you can study the words you didn’t know by using the flashcards.

-Lingopie offers content in Spanish, French, German, Italian, Portuguese, Russian, Japanese, Korean, and English.
+Lingopie offers content in Spanish, French, German, Italian, Portuguese, Russian, Japanese, Korean, Mandarin, and English.
 The best part is that you get access to all languages when you sign up.
-This adds a lot of value to your subscription.
 Other apps like Rocket Languages and Rosetta Stone only give you access to one language unless you pay more.

 The content for each language in Lingopie varies, so I wanted to take a closer look at each one to see what exactly you get.

 Spanish is one of the most popular languages to learn, so I was hoping Lingopie would have a lot of Spanish content – and it does!
-In addition to TV shows and movies, you can also listen to Spanish-language podcasts on Lingopie.
-You can find documentaries, short films, and even kids shows.
+In addition to TV shows and movies, you can listen to Spanish-language podcasts on Lingopie.
+There are also documentaries, short films, and even kids shows.

-The best part is that Lingopie has Spanish content from all over.
+Lingopie has Spanish content from all many different countries.
 You can find shows from Costa Rica, Argentina, Mexico, Colombia, Spain, and more.

-If you’re interested in exploring more ways to learn the language, you can check out other Spanish learning apps too.
+If you’re interested in exploring more ways to learn the language, you can check out other Spanish learning apps.

 Lingopie offers quite a bit of content in French, ranging from cartoons and short dramas to LGBTQIA+ shows and sci-fi movies.
-All of the content comes from France though, so if you want to learn a different variation like Canadian or Belgian French, Lingopie may not be the best option.
-Still, it’s one of the best ways to immerse yourself in the language and practice listening to native speakers.
+All of the content comes from France, so if you want to learn a different variation like Canadian or Belgian French, Lingopie may not be the best option.
+Still, it’s one of the best ways to immerse yourself in the language and practice listening to spoken French.